plumi/plumi.content/plumi/content/README.txt

     >>> 'New Plumi Callout Folder Sample' in browser.contents True

-Removing a/an Plumi Callout Folder content item
+Removing a Plumi Callout Folder content item
 --------------------------------

 If we go to the home page, we can see a tab with the 'New Plumi Callout Folder